-When it comes to your home’s roof, you want to stay on top of what could become a crucial issue.
+When it comes to your home’s roof, you want to stay on top of what could become a critical issue.
 After all, a roof is fundamental for creating shelter.
 If you didn’t have proper protection over the house, you’d feel it one way or the other.
 Here are three important questions and answers that will help you understand how to select and maintain this vital house feature.

 If you need to repair or replace your roof, contact a licensed loan officer at loanDepot today to discuss getting a home equity loan.
 Call today and feel safe and secure under your new or improved roof.